topfreegames/mystack-router/README.md

 The router for mystack.

 ## About
-Discovers new services on Kubernetes cluster and creates routes on [Nginx](http://nginx.org) for your specific domain.
+This is the mystack router component, it will discover new services of apps deployed by mystack on Kubernetes cluster and creates routes on [Nginx](http://nginx.org) for your specific domain.
 The routes are filtered by namespace (one for each user) and service.

 ## Dependencies